eturner24/portfolio/README.md

-# Em Turner - Senior Technical Writer
+# Em Turner - Senior Technical Writer and Editor

 Thanks for taking a look at my portfolio.
 You can learn more about me in the following locations:
 - [Experience](resume.md)